 Bloom time is March or April, depending on where you garden, and the shrub bears clusters of subtly fragrant flowers in spring.
 In many cultivars, the foliage is green and flowers are white or off-white.
 Other varieties, though, have reddish or pink flowers and purple foliage that make this bush popular in landscaping.

-The plant has a spreading form and, under ideal conditions, may attain a height of 12 feet with a width that is about the same (or sometimes less than that).
+The plant has a spreading form and, under ideal conditions, may attain a height of 12 feet with a width that is about the same or sometimes less.

-Popular in the southeastern U.S., Chinese loropetalum is best grown in planting zones 7 to 10.
+Popular in the Southeastern U.S., loropetalum is best grown in planting zones 7 to 10.
 It may survive winter in a colder climate but most likely will not be evergreen there.
-The bush is native to the Far East.

 Thinking of growing this plant in a climate colder than zone 7?
 To increase the shrub's chances of survival, apply garden mulch to protect its root system and grow it where it will enjoy a warmer microclimate, such as a sheltered nook near a building.

 The shrub prefers a rich, well-drained loam with some acidity.
 The farther south you go, the more loropetalum can profit from a location with partial shade (which may, however, result in fewer blooms and a less-intense foliage color for kinds such as Razzleberri, Ever Red, Ruby, and Burgundy).
 At the northern end of its range, you can grow them in full sun if you water them whenever the soil dries out.
 Young plants should be kept well watered when it is hot outside regardless of where they are growing.